Murtaza-2x/Team6-YHROCU-workflow/README.md

   Configure your Apache/nginx document root to point to the project folder (or a public subdirectory if you have one).

-  Ensure any .htaccess or rewrite rules (if needed) are properly
+  Ensure any .htaccess or rewrite rules (if needed) are properly.

+  If using XAMPP run Apache & MySQL.

 **Configuration**